tjaffri/ml-dev-pc-setup/README.md

 ```
 {
   // Controls auto save of dirty files.
 Accepted values:  'off', 'afterDelay', 'onFocusChange' (editor loses focus), 'onWindowChange' (window loses focus).
 If set to 'afterDelay', you can configure the delay in 'files.autoSaveDelay'.
   "files.autoSave": "afterDelay",
   // Commit all changes when there are no staged changes.
   "git.enableSmartCommit": true,
   // The path of the shell that the terminal uses on Windows.
 When using shells shipped with Windows (cmd, PowerShell or Bash on Ubuntu).
-    "terminal.integrated.shell.windows": "C:\\Program Files\\Git\\git-bash.exe",
+  "terminal.integrated.shell.windows": "C:\\Program Files\\Git\\bin\\bash.exe",
+  // Arguments passed in.
+Each argument is a separate item in the array.
+  "python.linting.pylintArgs": [
+    "--disable=E0401"
+  ],
+  // Arguments passed in.
+Each argument is a separate item in the array.
+  "python.formatting.autopep8Args": [
+    "--max-line-length=120"
+  ],
 }
 ```